 Instructions

-- Meanwhile, melt the chocolate candy coating in a double boiler over simmering water, making sure that the bottom of the pan with chocolate does not touch the water.
+- Meanwhile, melt the chocolate candy coating in a double boiler over simmering water, ensuring that the bottom of the pan with chocolate does not touch the water.
 Be careful not to boil the water.
 Dip each piece of candy into the chocolate, coating all sides.
 Place on prepared pans.
-When fully set, store in airtight container.
-Yield: 3 to 4 dozen, depending on size of each piece.
+When fully set, store in an airtight container.
+Yield: 3 to 4 dozen, depending on the size of each piece.

 - May also use store-bought caramels that have been unwrapped.